The History of Amberley Brass - Three Quarters of a Century at RAAF Amberley

 The Twenty First Century

-After over 75 years of history, the RAAF Amberley Band is once again a strong and viable musical entity.
+After over 75 years of history, Amberley Brass is once again a strong and viable musical entity.
 The band consists of serving members, retired Air Force and Army personnel, spouses and dependants of serving members and civilian members from the Amberley community.
 New uniforms have been designed and purchased and the band is once again regularly performing at official Air Force ceremonies, and in support of local community functions.

 As in 1943, the issue of funding has not dissipated.
 The band receives no direct funding from the Commonwealth and is predominantly self funding with the capacity to charge for performances which are not in direct support of official Air Force functions.

-In 2002 The Amberley Brass came under the musical direction of Mr Gary Lawrence who worked tirelessly in a voluntary capacity to arrange scores and select appropriate musical programs for rehearsal and performances.
+In 2002 Amberley Brass came under the musical direction of Mr Gary Lawrence who worked tirelessly in a voluntary capacity to arrange scores and select appropriate musical programs for rehearsal and performances.
 Under the musical direction of Gary, the band travelled to Norfolk Island in 2009 to perform across the Island in support of the annual Bounty Day celebrations.
 In 2010 the reigns were handed over to Mr Bryan Downey who led the musical development the band for six years.
 In 2014 the band travelled New Caledonia to provide musical support for the annual Bastille Day celebrations.

 In 2016 Mrs Linda Corcoran was appointed Musical Director of the band.
 Linda is now leading the band with a renewed vigour.
 The band currently consists of approximately 30 competent musicians and on average we perform two to three times per month throughout South East Queensland.